The First Ventura County Country Club

 By 1962, California was having a Golf Boom.
 Less than one year after the club expansion, SCC decides on a new location with 18 holes.
 Long time member, Gene Thrift, suggests leasing the Lloyd-Butler property.
 Oxnard developer, Martin V. Smith buys the old club and course.
 New club sites are ready by 1963.

 Once again, SCC would choose notable architects to design their future.

 William “Billy” Francis Bell – Course Design

 He and his father, William P. Bell were inducted into the Southland Golf Hall of Fame in 2008.

 Fred Hummel – Clubhouse Design

-He became the State Architect of California and designed the Reagan Library in Simi Valley.
+He became the State Architect of California and Project Manager for the Reagan Library in Simi Valley.
 Golfdom magazine of 1964 noted Hummel’s innovative use of ‘reverse stress’ for SCC.